verboompj/Networking/Accelerated Networking & Performance Testing.md

 `--image MicrosoftWindowsServer:WindowsServer:2019-Datacenter:latest`

-And thats it, run the same changes on the FEVM1 as well for the 2nd VM in the FrontEnd Subnet
+And that's it, run the same changes on the FEVM1 as well for the 2nd VM in the FrontEnd Subnet

 ### Check and verify:

-Accelerated Networking is ON for the new VM's, and they both received IPv4 and IPv6 Adresses
+Accelerated Networking is ON for the new VM's, and they both received IPv4 and IPv6 Addresses

 ![Screenshot](https://raw.githubusercontent.com/verboompj/Networking/master/Pictures/10accnw.png)